alumnium-hq/alumnium.github.io/src/content/docs/docs/guides/self-hosting.md

 ---
 title: Self-hosting LLMs
-description: How to use self-hosted LLMs with Alumnium
+description: Learn how to use self-hosted LLMs with Alumnium for AI-powered test automation.
 ---

 Using third-party AI providers such as Anthropic, Google AI Studio, and OpenAI is the easiest way to use Aluminium.
 However, you might prefer using self-hosted LLMs for security, privacy, or cost reasons.